Skip to Main Content

 Key features

-ChatGPT Free ($20-a-month Plus premium plan) OpenAI's GPT-4o (GPT-4o mini when at capacity) Up-to-date on current events; has access to the internet Can generate text, solve math problems, and do coding.
+ChatGPT Free ($20-a-month Plus premium plan; $200-a-month Pro plan) OpenAI's GPT-5.2 Up-to-date on current events; has access to the internet Can generate text, solve math problems, and do coding.
 Offers conversational capabilities.

 Free ($20/month Pro plan; additional 365 integration plans)